prashrepo/Frontend-Menter-challenges/README.md

 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
 This should help train your eye to perceive differences in spacings and sizes.

-If you would like the Sketch file in order to inspect the design in more detail it is available to [purchase here](https://bmc.xyz/l/yzpLJxmHq).
+If you would like the Sketch file in order to see sizes etc, it is available to download from the challenge page.

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.